zklimaleo/zpass-docs/zpass-sdk/overview.md

-# ZPass SDK Documentation
+# ZPass SDK methods overview

-The ZPass SDK provides a comprehensive set of tools for interacting with ZPass credentials on the Aleo blockchain.
+The ZPass SDK provides a comprehensive set of methods for interacting with ZPass credentials on the Aleo blockchain.

 ## Core Operations